ray-project/ray/README.rst

 **Ray is a unified framework for scalable computing.**

-Ray is a unified framework for scalable computing that makes it easy to scale AI and Python applications.
+Ray is a unified framework for scaling AI and Python applications.
 Ray comes with a toolkit of libraries (Ray AIR) for accelerating ML workloads:

 - `Datasets`_: Distributed Data Loading and Compute